HonorLock/moodle-plugin/README.md

 3. Honorlock Proctoring authenticates for instructors via LTI.
 Please, check the LTI configuration below.

 # Configuration
-There are two parts to the plugin integration
+There are two parts to the Honorlock Proctoring integration process
 - LTI configuration
 - Plugin Installation and Configuration

 ## LTI Configuration
 The LTI (Learning Tools Interoperability) will serve as the interface for instructors to access and configure the Honorlock proctoring system for exams.
 To accomplish this, the following steps are required:
-1) Setting up an LTI external tool
+- Setting up an LTI external tool
-2) Adding the tool to each course where proctoring is desired
+- Adding the tool to each course where proctoring is desired
-3) Installing the plugin
-4) External Service Configuration and User Access

 ### Create the LTI External Tool
 - Login as an admin in Moodle